jacoboceballos/Agent-Sportacus/README.md

 3. **Open the App**:
    - Navigate to `frontend/auth.html` in your web browser
    - Or serve via local server: `python -m http.server 8080` in frontend directory
+   - Then go to browser and type: `localhost:8080/auth.html`

 ## 📱 How to Use Agent Sportacus